MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Abstract

 \section{Abstract}

-The rapid expansion of medical literature presents growing challenges for structuring and integrating domain knowledge at scale.
-Knowledge Graphs (KGs) offer a promising solution by enabling efficient retrieval, automated reasoning, and knowledge discovery.
-However, current KG construction methods often rely on supervised pipelines with limited generalizability or naively aggregate outputs from Large Language Models (LLMs), treating biomedical corpora as static and ignoring the temporal dynamics and contextual uncertainty of evolving knowledge.
-To address these limitations, we introduce MedKGent, a LLM agent framework for constructing temporally evolving medical KGs.
-Leveraging over 10 million PubMed abstracts published between 1975 and 2023, we simulate the emergence of biomedical knowledge via a fine-grained daily time series.
-MedKGent incrementally builds the KG in a day-by-day manner using two specialized agents powered by the Qwen2.5-32B-Instruct model.
-The Extractor Agent identifies knowledge triples and assigns confidence scores via sampling-based estimation, which are used to filter low-confidence extractions and inform downstream processing.
-The Constructor Agent incrementally integrates the retained triples into a temporally evolving graph, guided by confidence scores and timestamps to reinforce recurring knowledge and resolve conflicts.
-The resulting KG contains 156,275 entities and 2,971,384 relational triples---representing, to our knowledge, the largest LLM-derived medical KG constructed to date.
-Quality assessments by two state-of-the-art LLMs (GPT-4.1 and DeepSeek-v3) and three domain experts demonstrate an accuracy approaching 90\%, with strong inter-rater agreement.
-To evaluate downstream utility, we conduct retrieval-augmented generation across seven medical question answering benchmarks using five leading LLMs (GPT-4-turbo, GPT-3.5-turbo, DeepSeek-v3, Qwen-Max, and Qwen-Plus), consistently observing significant improvements over non-augmented baselines.
-Case studies further demonstrate the KG's value in literature-based drug repurposing via confidence-aware causal inference.
-Collectively, these results establish MedKGent as a scalable, time-sensitive, and trustworthy foundation for medical knowledge representation, with broad applications in clinical decision support, research synthesis, and AI-driven discovery.
+The rapid expansion of medical literature challenges the scalable structuring of domain knowledge.
+Knowledge Graphs (KGs) offer a solution, yet current construction methods lack generalizability and ignore the temporal dynamics of evolving knowledge.
+To address this, we introduce MedKGent, a Large Language Model (LLM) agent framework for building temporally evolving medical KGs.
+Using over 10 million PubMed abstracts from 1975 to 2023, MedKGent incrementally constructs a KG daily via two specialized agents.
+The Extractor Agent identifies knowledge triples and assigns confidence scores, while the Constructor Agent integrates these triples into a temporal graph, reinforcing recurring knowledge and resolving conflicts.
+The resulting KG contains 156,275 entities and 2,971,384 triples, making it, to our knowledge, the largest LLM-derived medical KG to date.
+Automated and expert assessments showed triple-validity rates approaching 90\%.
+In downstream evaluations, MedKGent-KG significantly improved retrieval-augmented generation for five LLMs across seven medical question-answering benchmarks.
+Together, these results position MedKGent as a scalable and temporally aware infrastructure for medical knowledge representation and literature-grounded AI research.